MathiasFrost/SimpleOrm/README.md

 ﻿# Simple ORM

-Simple object relational mapping framework based on DbConnection.
+Simple, zero-configuration object relational mapping framework based on DbConnection.

 This framework does not make assumptions about the relationships between tables in your database, but rather takes the result of an SQL query and infers from the supplied type where class and array properties are supposed to go.